Hands up if you are taking a multivitamin supplement to help with energy?

-When you are busy with work, family, social commitments, and life in general, it can feel like a challenge to maintain a healthy diet and obtain all the nutrients you need from food alone so why not take a multivitamin for good measure?
+When you are busy with work, family, social commitments, and life in general, it can feel like a challenge to maintain a healthy diet, so why not take a multivitamin for good measure?

 In my clinic, I see many clients who are taking a multivitamin in the hope that it will balance out any shortfalls in their diet and also for a bit of an energy boost.
 When you are feeling low on energy, this may seem like a sensible thing to do.